 Sylvia will always have (and need) help to get Emily on her back.
-This is very important because none of the options for getting a child on her back will work because of Emily’s feeding port on her stomach which cannot be dragged or slid– and because she may randomly flex her legs, arms, or both.
-With a neurotypical child who is flexing arms and legs, the wearer can ease the child’s limbs into position with a bit of bouncing, gravity, and tension from the carrier– but a child with cerebral palsy whose muscles can seize up, joints locked, no amount of finagling by the wearer is going to work.
-For as long as Sylvia wants to wear her, she will require assistance in getting Emily up and down, Fortunately, she has a very supportive family.
+This is very important because none of the options for getting a child on one’s back will work for Sylvia because of Emily’s feeding port on her stomach which cannot be dragged or slid, in addition, Emily may randomly flex her legs, arms, or both.
+With a neurotypical child who is flexing arms and legs, the wearer can ease the child’s limbs into position with a bit of bouncing, gravity, and tension from the carrier.
+But for child with cerebral palsy whose muscles can seize up, joints locked, no amount of finagling by the wearer is going to work.
+For as long as Sylvia wants to wear her, she will require assistance in getting Emily up and down.
+Fortunately, she has a very supportive family.

-The second carrier was the Tula Free-to-Grow (photo above, diagram to left).
+The second carrier was the Tula Free-to-Grow (photo and diagram above).
 We placed her in it the same as the preschooler SSC but this time the body of the carrier fitted Emily’s body much closer for better support.
-For a child without cerebral palsy it may have been on the snug side, but for Emily, this was exactly what she needed.
+For a child without cerebral palsy, it may have been on the snug side, but for Emily, this was exactly what she needed.
 To further support her spine, we rolled up a burp cloth and used it as a bolster between the webbing of the shoulder strap and her ribs, to help prevent her left-lean.

-The third carrier we tried was a toddler-sized wrap-conversion mei tai (made by Kelsey) with wide straps.
-After much patience on Emily and Sylvia’s part, Kelsey and I had found a legs together position that provided enough support for Emily’s spine and head while allowing her to flex her legs, knees together– and was comfortable for mom.
+The third carrier we tried was a toddler-sized wrap-conversion mei tai (above, rainbow stripes, made by Kelsey) with wide straps.
+After much patience on Emily and Sylvia’s part, Kelsey and I had found a legs-together position that provided enough support for Emily’s spine and head while allowing her to flex her legs, with knees together, and it was comfortable for mom.
 However, it was a front carry, so not something we recommend for long hikes but something that could work well for general holding with arms free.

 Benefits of Babywearing for kids with Cerebral Palsy

 The movements of being in an infant carrier may help with bone density, at least when compared to smoothly rolling in a stroller or wheelchair, as the jostling of the caregiver going about their day puts some healthy stress on the bones of the child.
 We already know that the movements of a babywearing caregiver help neurotypical infants and children develop core strength and coordination (Karasik 2013, 2015; Suskind), it may, in some cases, be beneficial for children with cerebral palsy.
 Babywearing may encourage caregivers to get kids outside more regularly, without concern for where a wheelchair can or can’t go.
-We know the benefits of being in nature for everyone’s well being (adults and children alike) and the dose of vitamin D (even on a cloudy day) is beneficial for bone development.
+We know the benefits of being in nature for everyone’s well-being (adults and children alike).

 It is important to emphasize that every child with cerebral palsy has unique symptoms and needs.
 In Emily’s case, Kelsey and I (with almost 30 years of babywearing teaching experience between us) along with Sylvia’s help spent over an hour ensuring that Emily was comfortable and safe in each carry, in each carrier.
 When babywearing is safe and comfortable for a child with cerebral palsy, it may improve the quality of life for parents, caregivers, and for the children themselves.